House Church Partners

 Third, don’t do house church on a smaller scale or in a smaller way than you did at the corner Baptist church.
 A house church is not defined by its program, liturgy, attendance, size or location, but by its basic biblical format and purpose which allows for variables within each individual house church fellowship.
 It’s simple, with the basic Acts 2:42 format of Bible teaching, prayer, song, and food.
 It’s purpose is a regular gathering that serves as the primary spiritual community for two or more people (Matthew 18:20) for the purpose to “grow in grace and the knowledge of our Lord” (2 Peter 3:18).

 Mega churches are great when it comes to outreach, but drawing a crowd isn’t what a pastor is called to do.
 Smaller gatherings is where disciples are made and souls are brought to Christ.
 Any executive can lead a mega church, but only a pastor can lead a small gathering of souls in discipleship.

-Hundreds in our world are really wanting to grow their faith in the Lord, but have already ruled-out the traditional church as the means to do that.
+Hundreds in our world are really wanting to grow their faith in the Lord, but have already ruled-out the traditional brick and mortar church as the means to do that.
 For what ever reason, right or wrong, good or bad, they need a bridge to do that and your willingness to launch a simple church ministry may be just the thing to impact a handful of people for the Great Commission!

 If Jesus would have died on Calvary’s cross for only one soul, why should we think church ministry is all about building bigger congregants?
 A bigger church, does not necessarily mean a bigger group of people are going to heaven.
 Jesus said the greatest prophet was John the Baptist – not exactly a mega-church pastor with a TV program and best-selling book.